About Somatic Coaching

 Somatic / embodiment coaching focuses on being with our whole bodymind's noticings, rather than just our mind's.
 Being with what is here now, allowing ourselves to feel it, and acting from there.
 Our bodies have so much to tell us, through physical sensations, images, sensory experiences, thoughts, emotions...

-With courage and practice, we can learn to notice all that is here.
+With courage and practice, we can learn to notice all that is here, and let that move us into aligned action.

-The somatic coaching I offer is focused on taking what we practice in session out into your relationships... so that we can embody care, feel in integrity, and co-create positive collective change.
+The coaching I offer is rooted in politicised somatics and oriented towards visions of collective healing, so that what we practice in session can be taken out into your relationships... so that you can embody your values, feel in integrity, and co-create positive collective change.

 Lineage